christina-chang-tw/PyOctal/README.md

 .
 <folders>
 ├── config                   # all configuration files
+│   └── ...                         # read the README.md
 ├── lib                      # core library
+│   └── ...                         # read the README.md
-├── results                  # store testing results
+├── results                  # all test results should be stored here
-├── tests                    # contain unit testing for functions (users please ignore)
 <files>
-├── instr.py                 # direct interface with instruments (only for simple setup cases) ├── logging.log              # logging the output to a file ├── main.py                  # interface with running sweeps
+├── instr_main.py            # direct interface with instruments (only for simple setup cases) ├── plot_main.py             # plotting graphs
-├── plot.py                  # interface with plotting graphs
 ├── requirements.txt         # contain all required python packages for this repository <need to be amended>
+├── sweep_main.py            # interface for running sweeps
 └── venv_setup.py            # set up virtual environment <not working>
 ```